by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 How to dehydrate bananas in air fryer?

 Simply peel the bananas, slice evenly (1/4 to 1/2 inch thick) - thinner slices will dry faster.
-Lay then in a single layer in your air fryer basket.
+Lay them in a single layer in your air fryer basket.
 Due to the smaller "surface" area inside an air fryer (compared to a dehydrator), you will probably have to work in batches.

 Set your air fryer to the lowest temperature, ideally between 120°F and 140°F, and run for 5 to 8 hours.
 Flip the banana slices over a couple of times during drying.